zpnoob/tp/docs/UserGuide.md

 Format: `dnc INDEX`

-* Marks the person at the specified `INDEX` as Do Not Call.
+* Marks the contact at the specified `INDEX` as Do Not Call.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * A special "Do Not Call" tag (displayed in red) will be applied to the contact.
 * The DNC status **cannot be removed** from a contact.

 Examples:
-* `dnc 1` Marks the 1st person as Do Not Call.
+* `dnc 1` Marks the first contact on the list as Do Not Call.
-* `dnc 3` Marks the 3rd person as Do Not Call.
+* `dnc 3` Marks the third contact on the list as Do Not Call.

 <box type="warning" seamless>

-**Warning:** Once a contact is marked as DNC, you cannot edit any of their information through any commands (including `edit`, `tag`, `priority`, etc.).
+**Warning:** The `dnc` command applies an irreversible Do Not Call status by setting a special DNC tag.
+Executing `dnc INDEX` will remove all other tags on the contact.
+Because DNC contacts cannot be edited, tags cannot be restored.

 </box>